FoodSpring-Ltd/foodspring/README.md

 - **Bootstrap:** A front-end framework used for designing responsive and visually appealing web pages.
 - **HTML and CSS:** Standard technologies for creating web page structure and styling.
 - **RabbitMQ:** A message broker that enables communication between different parts of the application using messaging patterns.
+- **WebSocket:** provides real-time update by keeping the connection alive for a period of time.
 - **Git:** A version control system for tracking changes in the source code during software development.
 - **[Midtrans Snap API](https://midtrans.com):** An API for integrating with the Midtrans payment gateway to enable secure and seamless online payment processing.